tiagoapolo/esparse-file-checker/README.md

 sparse_checker [PATH_TO_FILE]
 ```

-## You can test with the 2 examples in this repo:
+## You can test against the examples in this repo:

 This will output in the console **'ESPARSO'**
 ```